0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 Where, $op_{mem}$ is the unique [operation label](./main.md#operation-labels) of the memory access operation.

-To ensure that values of memory table rows are included into the chiplet bus, we impose the following constraint:
+To ensure that values of memory table rows are included into the chiplets bus, we impose the following constraint:

 >$$
 b_{chip}' = b_{chip} \cdot v_{mem} \text{ | degree} = 2